Ocean conditions change quickly.

 Primarily for boaters and kayakers

-SURF ALONG NORTH FACING SHORES WILL RISE FROM 6 TO 8 FEET TO 8 TO 11 FEET TODAY AND THEN LOWER TO 7 TO 10 FEET ON FRIDAY
+SURF ALONG NORTH FACING SHORES WILL BE 2 TO 4 FEET TODAY THEN RISE GRADUALLY TO 10 TO 15 FEET MONDAY AFTERNOON

 AMENITIES & ACTIVITIES